How to Properly Display the American Flag

 How do I correctly display the American flag vertically?

-If you want to hang the United States flag vertically, such as on a garden flagpole, the union must be shown on the left as viewed by passers-by.
+To hang the American flag vertically, such as on a garden flagpole, the union must be shown on the left as viewed by passers-by.

 How do I correctly display the American flag without a flagpole?